-Deposit taking Sacco: If you intend to take deposits from your members, you will be required to obtain a license from SASRA.
+Deposit-taking Sacco: If you intend to take deposits from your members, you will be required to obtain a license from SASRA.
 SASRA is mandated by section 24 of the Saccos Societies Act 2008 to license and regulate the operation of Deposit Taking Saccos.
-Before the SACCO starts to engage in any deposit taking business, it must first acquire a valid license from the Authority.
-The Sacco must first obtain a license in order to start the deposit taking business after filing an application to the Authority while fulfilling the below SACCO registration regulations.
-Licensing requirements; the documents that must be submitted include: A duly filled and completed application filed together with the “fit and proper test” as set out in the Forms 1 and 2 in the first schedule of the regulations.
-A certified copy of the SACCO Society’s registration certificate that have been issued under the Co-operative Societies Act (Cap.490) A certified copy of the SACCO Society’s registration certificate that have been issued under the Co-operative Societies Act (Cap.490).
+Before the SACCO starts to engage in any deposit-taking business, it must first acquire a valid license from the Authority.
+The Sacco must first obtain a license in order to start the deposit-taking business after filing an application to the Authority while fulfilling the below SACCO registration regulations.
+Licensing requirements; the documents that must be submitted include A duly filled and completed application filed together with the “fit and proper test” as set out in Forms 1 and 2 in the first schedule of the regulations.
+A certified copy of the SACCO Society’s registration certificate that has been issued under the Co-operative Societies Act (Cap.490) A certified copy of the SACCO Society’s registration certificate that has been issued under the Co-operative Societies Act (Cap.490).
 Approval of your license to operate from SASRA takes at least three months or more.

 Non-deposit taking Sacco

-Non-deposit taking Saccos are exempt from SASRA registration.
+Non-deposit-taking Saccos are exempt from SASRA registration.
 However, there are other requirements to meet depending on the intended area of operation.
-Numbers of members at registration is dependent on sector:
+The numbers of members at registration is dependent on the sector:

 - 20 for Savings and Credit Cooperative Society

 - 10 members for other types of Cooperatives.

 - Members are required to be above 15 years of age; while board members must be 18 years of age and above.